llnl/benchpark/docs/tutorial-101.rst

-Now that you know how to initialize, run, and analyze the performance of an experiment, check out our :doc:`Benchpark Workflow <./benchpark-workflow>` page for more information on how to interact with Benchpark.
-We have guides for users wanting to add or modify a system, add a new benchmark, or define a new experiment parameters for a benchmark.
+Now that you know how to initialize, run, and analyze the performance of an experiment, check out our :doc:`Benchpark Workflow <./benchpark-workflow>` page for more information on how to interact with Benchpark, and further guides.

+The second portion of this tutorial demonstrates how to add a new experiment to Benchpark.
+Follow the guide on :doc:`Adding an Experiment <./add-an-experiment>` page as you

+`Watch Video Starting at 1:47:00 <https://www.youtube.com/watch?v=AeaUfpybJfg>`_.